 I don't profess to fully understand this kind of gratitude.
 But I think it is worth pursuing.
 If we can learn it, thanksgiving will no longer be just a day on the calendar.
 It will be our way of life!

 How important are each of these level of gratitude?
 What can we do to cultivate more gratitude in our life?
 What impact can gratitude have on our life?
-Leave a note...
+What about God's intervention in your life are you most thankful for?
+Leave a note in the comments below...